|Digital Sociology and Online Behavior

 Secondary Research Projects

 Significant research has been done on first generation college students, chronicling the challenges they face.
 However the research largely ends at the completion of an undergraduate degree.
 Very little research addresses the challenges these burgeoning academics face as they continue on to graduate school and even less information about the ones that remain in the academy as first generation college faculty members.
 As a first generation academic myself, I am working to address this research gap by producing an edited volume titled, On the Borders of the Academy: Challenges and Strategies for First Generation Graduate Students and Faculty.
 Serving as the books editor, I have brought together work surrounding the unique challenges faced these individuals within and across lines of race, class, gender and disciplinary specialty.
 Particular attention is given to strategies that may be successfully employed by first generation and working class graduate students.
 I have brought together both original and theoretical research from academics across the country.
 Topics covered include: academic preparedness, professionalization, economics, social capital, family relationships, and mentoring strategies.
-The book is scheduled for release by the Syracuse University Graduate Press early 2017.
+The book was released by the Syracuse University Graduate Press fall 2018 and is available for sale wherever fine books are sold.

 Ongoing Research Agenda